If your product depends on third-party APIs, "status" is part of your uptime.

 The problem: status pages and incident posts change constantly.
 Timelines update.
 Root causes get revised.
 Mitigations appear hours later.
 And teams either miss important updates—or drown in noisy alerts.

-This guide shows how to monitor status pages and incident updates reliably, and how to keep the workflow calm with BriefPanel.
+This guide shows how to monitor status pages and incident updates reliably, what recent outage data tells us about why it matters, and how to keep the workflow calm with BriefPanel.

 What changes during an incident